N.W.A. and the Posse

-N.W.A. and the Posse is a compilation album, re-releasing N.W.A and associated groups' underground rap songs from the Los Angeles area's rap scene on November 6, 1987.
+N.W.A. and the Posse is a compilation/split album, re-releasing N.W.A and associated groups' underground rap songs from the Los Angeles area's rap scene on November 6, 1987.
 It is regarded as American rap group N.W.A's first but neglected album; N.W.A's authorized debut studio album, rather, is Straight Outta Compton, released in January 1989.
-Whereas the Straight album was certified platinum, one million copies sold that July, the Posse album was certified gold, half as many copies sold, in April 1994.
+Whereas Straight Outta Compton was certified platinum, one million copies sold that July, N.W.A. and the Posse was certified gold, half as many copies sold, in April 1994.

+N.W.A and the Posse is notable for being the first professional recording featuring the talents of Eazy-E (who had recently formed N.W.A with the album's contributors Dr. Dre, Ice Cube and Arabian Prince), Myka 9 (then-called Microphone Mike) and the D.O.C. (then-called Doc-T).